jespyxis/kubeintro/Kubectl_Primer/step2/text.md

 Provides detailed information about specific instances of resources that are currently running in your cluster.
 For each resource, it provides a comprehensive view of a resource, including its configuration, current state, and recent events.
 The information is formatted as a report to be easy to read.

 You can use this command with or without specific resource identifiers.
-Let's tryit out:
+Let's try it out:

 ```
 kubectl describe nodes